srirampc/airavata-cerebrum/INSTALL.md

   C/C++ modules of mpi4py (compiled using mpicc).
 - To avoid this, it is recommend to install the MPI libraries on the system first before creating the conda environment and installing the python libraries.

+### Miniforge `conda` Issue when installed with `spack`

+If installing conda with miniforge, in some cases the following error appears:
+`ModuleNotFoundError: No module named 'conda'`

+This happens when the conda script (`$CONDA_EXE`)  has in its first line `#!/usr/bin/env python`, which picks up the python from the `cerebrum` environment which is currently being installed instead of the base environment.
+To fix this, replace the `/usr/bin/env python` with the python installed in the base environment (generally corresponds of the environment variable `$CONDA_PYTHON_EXE`).